mmrs151/daily-prayer-time/readme.txt

 Tags: prayer time, ramadan time, salah time, mosque timetable, islam, muslim, salat, namaz, fasting Requires at least: 4.5
 Requires PHP: 5.6
-Tested up to: 5.2
+Tested up to: 5.4
-Stable tag: 2019.11.19
+Stable tag: 2020.04.25
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display Yearly, Monthly and Daily prayer time vertically or horizontally, in any language.

 == Description ==
-For video tutorial please follow these links
+For video tutorial please follow these links:
+- (Latest) How to tutorial [youtube youtube https://youtu.be/uRq2UFZlpMA]
-How to use the plugin [youtube https://www.youtube.com/watch?v=SaE-2VS5Ru0] How to setup digital screen in mosque with this plugin [youtube https://www.youtube.com/watch?v=WzXc7nY4974]
+- How to use the plugin [youtube https://www.youtube.com/watch?v=SaE-2VS5Ru0]
+- How to setup digital screen in mosque with this plugin [youtube https://www.youtube.com/watch?v=WzXc7nY4974]

-Alhamdulillah that you can Display Yearly and Monthly prayer time with ajax month selector using shortcode [timetable] Daily prayer time can be displayed vertically or horizontally in your preferable widget area.
+Alhamdulillah that you can display Yearly and Monthly prayer time with ajax month selector using shortcode [timetable] Daily prayer time can be displayed vertically or horizontally in your preferable widget area.
 Designed for any Mosque or Islamic institutes.

 **You need to upload your masjid's timetable from plugin admin section.**